 I believe that the care of every patient should be tailored to his/her disease process, other medical conditions, and goals of treatment.
 My philosophy is to provide multidisciplinary care that offers patients all available options, including the most recent treatment advances and participation in clinical trials.
 The end result is an individualized treatment plan that addresses the disease but also values each patient’s unique perspective regarding care.

-Dr. Yen joined the Medical College of Wisconsin in 2004, after completing her surgical oncology fellowship at the University of Texas M.D.
-Anderson Cancer Center.
-Her clinical practice is devoted solely to patients with breast cancer and tumors of the endocrine system (thyroid, parathyroid and adrenal gland).
-She is the Service Chief for Breast and Endocrine Surgery at Froedtert Hospital.
+Dr. Yen, Professor of Surgery, is a native of Hanover, NH, graduated salutatorian from Dartmouth College, received her medical degree from Harvard Medical School and joined the Medical College of Wisconsin in 2004, after completing her surgical oncology fellowship at The University of Texas MD Anderson Cancer Center.
+She obtained her MS degree in Epidemiology shortly after joining MCW.
+Her clinical practice is devoted solely to caring for patients with breast cancer and tumors of the endocrine system (thyroid and parathyroid).
+At MCW, she is the Service Chief for Breast and Endocrine Surgery at Froedtert Hospital and Associate Program Director for the Complex General Surgical Oncology Fellowship program.
+She is actively involved in multiple surgical societies, holding committee and leadership positions in the American College of Surgeons, Society of Surgical Oncology, American Association of Endocrine Surgeons, Society of University Surgeons, and Central Surgical Association.

 Diseases & Conditions